fserb/bkc/pages/bouncing/bouncing.md

 const particles = [];
 ```

-We are going to spawn particles in a similar way that we spawned the control
+We are going to spawn particles in a similar way we spawned the control points.
-points.
-The main difference is that our parameters will be somehow related to
+The main difference is that our parameters will be somehow related to the
-the control point that spawned the particles.
+control point that spawned the particles.

 ```op:+bounce-1,label:newparticle+1,lens:newparticle